Cerberus: Query-driven Scalable Vulnerability Detection in OAuth Service Provider Implementations: Background

 \section{Background}

 ~ This section describes the widely-used authorization protocol OAuth and the communication between different entities during the authorization process.
 In this paper, we focus on OAuth 2.0, which is the current industry-standard protocol for authorization, and throughout the paper, we refer to OAuth 2.0 when we say OAuth.
-OAuth 2.0 is an open standard authorization protocol where users delegate client apps (relying parties) to access their information hosted on other web services (identity providers) without giving away their passwords.
+OAuth 2.0 is an open standard authorization protocol where users delegate client applications (relying parties) to access their information hosted on the service providers without giving away their passwords.

 OAuth specification defines four types of grants--(1) authorization code grant, (2) implicit grant, (3) resource owner password credentials grant, (4) client credentials grant.
-However, only two grants are widely used in practice -- authorization code grant and implicit grant.
+Two grants are most widely used in practice -- authorization code grant and implicit grant.
 In the following, we explain the details of these two grants.\\

 \textbf{Implicit Grant.} Implicit grant is the simplest grant type.
 It has two steps.
-Figure~\ref{fig:implicit-grant} illustrates the implicit grant flow.
-First, the user is redirected to the service provider's authorization server to grant the relying party (client) access to their protected resources.
-After the user grants permission, the authorization server redirects the user back to the relying party along with an access token.
-The relying party can then use this access token to request the user’s protected resource from the service provider. \\
+First, the user is redirected to the \oauthserver to grant the relying party (client) access to their protected resources.
+After the user grants permission, the server redirects the user back to the relying party along with an access token.
+The relying party can then use this access token to request the user’s protected resource from the \oauthserver. \\

 \textbf{Authorization Code Grant.} Authorization code grant can be used by both web apps and native apps to obtain the access token.
-The flow of authorization code grant is illustrated in Figure~\ref{fig:auth-code-grant}.
-The authorization code grant augments the implicit grant by adding a step for authenticating the replying party (client).
-After the user grants permission to the relying party, the service provider redirects the user back to the relying party.
-Instead of providing the access token directly to the relying party, the service provider sends an authorization code this time.
-Then the relying party can use the authorization code to exchange for the access token by a server-to-server call.
-In this call to get the access token, the relying party needs to include its identity.
-As a result, the service provider can verify if the authorization code is granted to the same party.
+The flow of authorization code grant is illustrated in Fig.~\ref{fig:auth-code-grant}.
+The authorization code grant augments the implicit grant by adding a step for authenticating the relying party (client).
+After user grants permission to the relying party, \oauthserver redirects the user back to the relying party.
+Instead of providing the access token directly to the relying party, the server sends an authorization code this time.
+Then the relying party can use the authorization code to exchange for the access token by making a new request at the token endpoint.
+To get the access token, the relying party needs to include its identity in this request so that the server can verify if the authorization code is granted to the same party.